Sarthak-Agarwal1410/Sarthak-Agarwal1410/README.md

 ## About Me ✍

- I m <b> Sarthak Agarwal</b>, a pursuing <b>Computer Science Engineer</b> a passionate self-taught devops engineer and a freelance devops engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
-I always passionate about understanding the core concepts behind different popular Technological Fields.
+ I m <b> Sarthak Agarwal</b>, an <b>AWS Community Builder</b> a passionate self-taught Cloud & DevOps Engineer and a freelancer devops from India.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.
+I always passionate about understanding the core concepts behind different popular technological fields.

 </div>